Midnight Sons: Rise of the Midnight Sons

-The team was formed by Ghost Riders, Danny Ketch and Johnny Blaze after Ghost Rider received a vision in which he learned that Lilith, Mother of All Demons (not Dracula's daughter, another Marvel character of the same name) was being resurrected and posed a great threat.
-She planned to use her demon children, the Lilin, to take over Earth.
-Though Lilith had many children, she had four children who were very loyal to her.
-Their names were Pilgrim, Nakota, Meatmarket, and the most powerful of the four, Blackout, Ghost Rider's old enemy (Blackout was not an actual child of Lilith originally, but rather a grandchild.
+The team is formed by Ghost Riders, Danny Ketch and Johnny Blaze after Ghost Rider receives a vision in which he learns that Lilith, Mother of All Demons (not Dracula's daughter, another Marvel character of the same name) is being resurrected and poses a great threat.
+She plans to use her demon children, the Lilin, to take over Earth.
+Though Lilith has many children, she has four children who are very loyal to her.
+Their names are Pilgrim, Nakota, Meatmarket, and the most powerful of the four, Blackout, Ghost Rider's old enemy (Blackout was not an actual child of Lilith originally, but rather a grandchild.
 He was later killed and Lilith gave birth to Blackout along with her other children, thus indeed making him one of her actual children).
 Though she would have a lot more of her children to help her, the rest had forsaken Lilith.
-After she was imprisoned, many of the Lilin were either scattered or killed.
-Those who were scattered forgot the ways of Lilith and moved on with their lives, except Lilith's most faithful servants.
+After she is imprisoned, many of the Lilin are either scattered or killed.
+Those who are scattered forget the ways of Lilith and move on with their lives, except Lilith's most faithful servants.

-The team consisted of the Nightstalkers (Eric Brooks / Blade, Frank Drake and Hannibal King), Morbius, the Living Vampire, the Spirits of Vengeance (Danny Ketch / Ghost Rider, Johnny Blaze / Ghost Rider, and later Michael Badilino / Vengeance), and the guardians of the Darkhold, the Darkhold Redeemers (Sam Buchanan, Victoria Montesi, Louise Hastings, and later Modred the Mystic and Jinx).
-While secretly assembling the team and the sub-teams within, from behind the scenes, Doctor Strange didn't officially join the team until the Siege of Darkness storyline.
+The team consists of the Nightstalkers (Eric Brooks / Blade, Frank Drake and Hannibal King) Morbius, the Living Vampire, the Spirits of Vengeance (Danny Ketch / Ghost Rider, Johnny Blaze / Ghost Rider, and later Michael Badilino / Vengeance), and the guardians of the Darkhold, the Darkhold Redeemers (Sam Buchanan, Victoria Montesi, Louise Hastings, and later Modred the Mystic and Jinx).
+While secretly assembling the team and the sub-teams within, from behind the scenes, Doctor Strange does not officially join the team until the Siege of Darkness storyline.

 Midnight Massacre

-The second major meeting between the Midnight Sons occurred when Blade, with a page from the Darkhold, became the demonic creature Switchblade.
-He killed most of the Midnight Sons, subsequently taking on the power and weapons of each.
-He was finally stopped when Louise Hastings used a counter spell from the Darkhold.
+The second major meeting between the Midnight Sons occurs when Blade, with a page from the Darkhold, becomes the demonic creature Switchblade.
+He kills most of the Midnight Sons, subsequently taking on the power and weapons of each.
+He is finally stopped when Louise Hastings uses a counter spell from the Darkhold.

 Siege of Darkness

-The "Siege of Darkness" consisted of two subsequent stories in which the Midnight Sons fought groups connected with the two major villains, Lilith and Zarathos.
-In the first story arc, covers were black with vague outlines, and the Midnight Sons fought the Lilin who were invading the earth in a mysterious smoke emanating from Cypress Hills Cemetery.
-Lilin included in this arc include Bad Timing, Martine Bancroft, Blackout, Dark Legion, Meatmarket, Nakota, Outcast, Pilgrim, Sister Nil, Stonecold, and Bloodthirst, who was possessing Morbius.
-In the second story arc, covers featured a dripping blood design, and the Midnight Sons fought The Fallen, a group loyal to Zarathos.
+The "Siege of Darkness" consists of two subsequent stories in which the Midnight Sons fight groups connected with villains Lilith and Zarathos.
+In the first story arc, covers were black with vague outlines, and the Midnight Sons fight the Lilin, who are invading the earth in a mysterious smoke emanating from Cypress Hills Cemetery.
+This arc include the Lilin characters Bad Timing, Martine Bancroft, Blackout, Dark Legion, Meatmarket, Nakota, Outcast, Pilgrim, Sister Nil, Stonecold, and Bloodthirst, who is possessing Morbius.
+In the second story arc, covers featured a dripping blood design, and the Midnight Sons fight The Fallen, a group loyal to Zarathos.
 The Fallen include Atrocity, Embyrre, Metarchus, Patriarch, and Salomé.